 Turn on 2-Step Verification

-Two-step verification adds an extra layer of security to your WordPress login and completely prevents all the brute force attacks.
+Two-factor verification adds an extra layer of security to your WordPress login URL and completely prevents all the brute force attacks.

 Without having access to your phone, it’s simply impossible to break through the login page even if the attacker knows username and password.

-Turn on Secure Sign On in Jetpack.
+Turn on Secure Sign On in Jetpack for one of the easiest ways to enable two factor authentication in WordPress.
 This lets you log in to your self-hosted site with your WordPress.com logins.
-And WordPress.com allows you to require two-step authentication.
+And WordPress.com allows you to require two-factor authentication.

 - Enable two-step on your WordPress.com account under “Two-Step Authentication” within “Security”.

-- Install and activate Jetpack plugin in your self-hosted WordPress.org admin.
+- Install and activate Jetpack plugin in your self-hosted WordPress admin area.

 - Turn on the “Single Sign On” option.